pranjalibajpai/eRail/README.md

 - [ ] Add condition to all queries if query is not executed / throws an error
 - [ ] Hash algo is needed to store password in database
 - [x] After login if admin/users click login page it should redirect to index.php/admin-page.php
+- [ ] Add number of available seats in view trains

 ## Schema